-o.
+n.
 Environmental regulations

-The Group carries out research and development and production, the processes of which are subject to a wide variety of legal restraints both in Japan and overseas related to environmental protection with respect to hazardous substances, waste and other effects.
+The Group carries out research and development and production, the processes of which are subject to a wide variety of legal restraints in various countries and regions in the world related to environmental protection with respect to hazardous substances, waste and other effects.
 In the future, if environmental pollution or a similar problem occurs as a result of the Group's business activities, or if environmental regulations are introduced or existing ones are changed, the Group's business performance may be negatively affected due to factors such as being liable for damages for environmental pollution, the decline of corporate reputation, the incurring of additional expenses for capital expenditures, etc. to respond to regulations or restrictions on existing business activities.